Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

+Finally, we showcase the capabilities of our approach of generating pertinent captions with named entities (\ie~recognizable objects, places, and people) through some qualitative examples.
+In Fig.~\ref{fig:samples}, on the second page, we compare with the baseline Tiny model trained without web-scale data and keywords (reported in Table~\ref{tab:ablation}).
+We observe that our approach correctly recognizes and names famous people, places, and trademarks like the \textit{Burj Al Arab}, \textit{Marilyn Monroe}, or the \textit{Facebook logo}.
+The same can be observed in Fig.~\ref{fig:nocaps} and~\ref{fig:qualitatives}, where we compare with VinVL$^\text{large}$~\citep{zhang2021vinvl} on images taken from nocaps, OpenImages, and CC3M.
+Again, our model can recognize and name long-tail concepts better than previous approaches, also recognizing famous people and places as for example the \textit{Duke of Cambridge} and the \textit{Pyramid of Djoser}.
+Additional qualitative results are reported in the Appendix.

-We proposed \ours, an approach for captioning images with fluent descriptions while training on non-uniform data sources.
-Our approach relies on the explicit separation of content and style and the usage of CLIP-based textual keywords as pivotal data, and allows to learn from web-scale noisy sources while maintaining a fluent descriptive style.
-Experimentally, it achieves state-of-the-art results on different datasets and both in in-domain and out-of-domain image captioning.
+We proposed an approach for captioning images with fluent and pertinent descriptions while training on non-uniform data sources.
+Our approach relies on the separation of semantics and style and the usage of retrieval-based textual keywords, and allows to learn from noisy web-collected sources while maintaining a fluent descriptive style.
+Experimentally, it achieves state-of-the-art results on different datasets, including COCO, CC3M and nocaps, demonstrating its effectiveness in both in-domain and out-of-domain image captioning.